+THE OFFERING

+Ordinary Shares currently issued and outstanding

+31,887,745 Ordinary Shares

+Ordinary Shares offered by us

+Up to 3,067,485 Ordinary Shares

+Pre-funded warrants offered by us

+We are also offering to each purchaser whose purchase of Ordinary Shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 9.99% of our outstanding Ordinary Shares immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded warrants, in lieu of Ordinary Shares that would otherwise result in the purchaser's beneficial ownership exceeding 9.99% of our outstanding Ordinary Shares.
+Each pre-funded warrant will be exercisable for one share of our Ordinary Shares.
+The purchase price of each pre-funded warrant will be equal to the price per Ordinary Share at which the Ordinary Shares are being sold to the public in this offering, minus \$0.001, and the exercise price of each pre-funded warrant will be \$0.001 per share.
+The pre-funded warrants are exercisable immediately and may be exercised at any time until all of the pre-funded warrants are exercised in full.
+This offering also relates to the Ordinary Shares issuable upon exercise of any pre-funded warrants sold in this offering.
+For each pre-funded warrant we sell, the number of Ordinary Shares we are offering will be decreased on a one-for-one basis.

+Ordinary Shares to be outstanding after this offering

+Up to 34,955,230 Ordinary Shares, assuming no exercise of the pre-funded warrants, or 35,415,352 Ordinary Shares if the underwriters exercise in full the over-allotment option to purchase additional Ordinary Shares, assuming no exercise of the pre-funded warrants.

+Over-allotment option

-THE OFFERING Ordinary Shares currently issued and outstanding 31,887,745 Ordinary Shares Ordinary Shares offered by us Up to 3,067,485 Ordinary Shares Ordinary Shares to be outstanding after this offering Up to 34,955,230 Ordinary Shares or 35,415,352 Ordinary Shares if the underwriters exercise in full the over-allotment option to purchase additional Ordinary Shares.
-Over-allotment option We have granted the underwriters an option for a period of up to 45 days to purchase, at the public offering price, up to 460,122 additional Ordinary Shares, less underwriting discounts and commissions, to cover over-allotments, if any.
-Offering Price The assumed offering price is \$4.89 per share.
+We have granted the underwriters an option for a period of up to 45 days to purchase, at the public offering price, up to 460,122 additional Ordinary Shares, less underwriting discounts and commissions, to cover over-allotments, if any.

+Offering Price

+The assumed offering price is \$4.89 per share.
 The actual offering price per share will be negotiated between us and the underwriters based on, among other things, the trading of our Ordinary Shares prior to the offering and may be at a discount to the current market price.

-Use of proceeds We expect to receive approximately \$ 13.9 million in net proceeds from the sale of Ordinary Shares offered by us in this offering (approximately \$16.4 million if the underwriters exercise their over-allotment option in full), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently expect to use the net proceeds from this offering for the following purposes: approximately \$5.0 million to continue the development of our next generation single Probe and MultiSense systems, collecting clinical data and adding regulatory approvals in new territories and indications; approximately \$2.0 million for business development, marketing and selling activities; and the remainder for working capital and general corporate purposes.
+Use of proceeds

+We expect to receive approximately \$13.9 million in net proceeds from the sale of Ordinary Shares offered by us in this offering (approximately \$16.4 million if the underwriters exercise their over-allotment option in full), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

+We currently expect to use the net proceeds from this offering for the following purposes:

+- approximately \$5.0 million to continue the development of our next generation single Probe and MultiSense systems, collecting clinical data and adding regulatory approvals in new territories and indications; - approximately \$2.0 million for business development, marketing and selling activities; and - the remainder for working capital and general corporate purposes.

 The amounts and schedule of our actual expenditures will depend on multiple factors.
 As a result, our management will have broad discretion in the application of the net proceeds of this offering.

+Risk factors

-Risk factors You should read the "Risk Factors" section starting on page 12 of this prospectus for a discussion of factors to consider carefully before deciding to invest in our securities.
-Nasdaq symbol "ICCM" TASE symbol "ICCM"
+You should read the "Risk Factors" section starting on page 12 of this prospectus for a discussion of factors to consider carefully before deciding to invest in our securities.

+Nasdaq symbol

+TASE symbol